-By every measure, Arkansas roads are getting safer, but it still has a far higher rate of traffic fatalities as the national average.
+By every measure, Arkansas roads are getting safer, but it still has a higher rate of traffic fatalities than the national average.
 So whether you're headed to Hot Springs for a soak or Fayetteville for a football game, you'll want to make sure you're properly insured.
 Read on to find out what your state requires for car insurance and road safety.

 Insurance Requirements for Arkansas Vehicles